groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.formats/emailformats/ics/_index.md

 ---
 title: Ics
 second_title: GroupDocs.Editor for .NET API Reference
-description: The Internet Calendaring and Scheduling Core Object Specification iCalendar is an internet standard RFC 2445 for exchanging and deploying the calendaring events and scheduling.
+description: The Internet Calendaring and Scheduling Core Object Specification iCalendar is an internet standard RFC 2445 for exchanging and deploying calendaring events and scheduling.
 Learn more about this file format herehttps//docs.fileformat.com/email/ics/.
 type: docs
 weight: 40
 url: /net/groupdocs.editor.formats/emailformats/ics/
 ---
 ## EmailFormats.Ics field

-The Internet Calendaring and Scheduling Core Object Specification (iCalendar) is an internet standard (RFC 2445) for exchanging and deploying the calendaring events and scheduling.
+The Internet Calendaring and Scheduling Core Object Specification (iCalendar) is an internet standard (RFC 2445) for exchanging and deploying calendaring events and scheduling.
 Learn more about this file format [here](https://docs.fileformat.com/email/ics/).

 ```csharp
 public static readonly EmailFormats Ics;